hellholt/longtable/README.md

-# longtable
+# Longtable
-Argo CD App-of-Apps pattern for a Kubernetes cluster.
+Argo CD App-of-Apps pattern for this cluster.